NBA Trade Rumors: Blake Griffin To Celtics, Knicks’ Carmelo Anthony To Clippers Highlight Blockbuster Seven-Player Deal

 - NBA Trade Rumors: Bulls Have Not Acquired Pelicans’ Anthony Davis [Debunked]

 The New York Knicks can’t seem to get anywhere with Carmelo Anthony as their star player, and he would be replaced in this scenario by Jae Crowder.
-Crowder is not the offensive threat that Anthony is, but Crowder is a significantly better defender (per ESPN’s NBA Real Plus-Minus statistics), which is one of the Knicks’ biggest weaknesses as a team.
+Crowder is not the offensive threat that Anthony is, but Crowder is a significantly better defender, per ESPN’s NBA Real Plus-Minus statistics, which is one of the Knicks’ biggest weaknesses as a team.
 Amir Johnson would be a very good backup for Kristaps Porzingis, but Marcus Smart would have to battle Brandon Jennings for playing time off the bench at lead guard.
 Brooklyn’s 2018 first-round draft pick is likely to be high in the lottery, so that asset could hold a great deal of value for New York.

 This hypothetical transaction would essentially be a swap of Blake Griffin for Carmelo Anthony from the Los Angeles Clippers’ point of view.
 This deal would greatly increase the team’s firepower from the small forward position, but it would have a similar negative impact at power forward as journeyman Brandon Bass would replace Griffin.
 Blake Griffin can terminate his contract after the current NBA season, and that certainly has to be taken into consideration.
 Anthony has two years remaining on his deal before he can also opt out of the final year in 2018-19.